crystal-ruby/pages/typed/debugger.md

 ### Source View

 Next is a view of the Soml source.
 The Source is reconstructed from the ast as html.
-Soml (Salama object machine language) is is a statically typed language, maybe in spirit close to c++ (without the c).
-In the future Salama will compile ruby to soml.
+Soml (RubyX object machine language) is is a statically typed language, maybe in spirit close to c++ (without the c).
+In the future RubyX will compile ruby to soml.

 While stepping through the code, those parts of the code that are active get highlighted in blue.